-One hour Should be preceded by or accompany 201 or 201E.
+Should be preceded by or accompany 201 or 201E.
 This course consists of the solution and discussion of problems in mechanics, sound, and heat.
-One recitation a week.

-304. MODERN PHYSICS
+One recitation a week. - 204.
+Physics Problem Course One hour A continuation of 203.
+One recitation a week. - 304.
+Modern Physics Three hours

 A study of physics beginning with the discovery of radioactivity, electricity, the nature of radiant energy, x-ray, atomic spectra.
 Discussion of subjects such as the atomic nature of matter and molecular structure and radioactivity.
-Prerequisite: Physics 202 or 202E.
+Prerequisite: Physics 202 or 202E. - 305.
+Survey Course Two hours

-305. SURVEY COURSE Two hours A non-mathematical presentation of the fields of physics accompanied with demonstrations.
+A non-mathematical presentation of the fields of physics accompanied with demonstrations.
 Those concentrating in science do not receive credit for this course.
 No prerequisite.
 Offered odd years.